Criminal Defence Lawyers London

 A Notice of Criminal Charge is a document of several pages, usually sent in the post.
 It is also sometimes referred to as a summons or a postal requisition.

-The Notice will detail your offence, the unique case number and the date and place of the court hearing you must attend.
-Often the date of the court hearing is only four weeks from the date of the Notice, meaning it’s important to start preparing your defence straight away.
+The Notice of Criminal Charge will detail your offence, the unique case number and the date and place of the court hearing that you must attend.
+Often the date of the court hearing is only four weeks from the date of the Notice of Criminal Charge, meaning it’s important to start preparing your defence straight away.

 A Notice of Criminal Charge comes at the end of a police investigation, once police and prosecutors decide that they have enough evidence to charge you with a specific offence.
 This can be several months after you first became aware of the accusation against you.